scollins33/react-node-scraper/README.md

-# eminence
+# react-node-scraper
+Node.js server to scrape data from sites and refresh the data Express to server the routes
-React stack app to summarize data from various sources
+React front end to display and summarize to the user